northstowekarate/northstowekarate.github.io/posts/2026/events/03-14-jske-spring-course/index.md

 ## Overview
 A one-day training course open to all grades run by Japan Shotokan Karate England.
 Expect a mix of kihon, kata and kumite sessions led by Roy Tomlin Sensei (7th Dan) and Ken Hori Sensei (6th Dan).

-This was a fantasic event, held by two top JKA instructors - Roy Tomlin sensei and Ken Hori sensei.
+This was a fantastic event, held by two top JKA instructors - Roy Tomlin sensei and Ken Hori sensei.
 The first session we went through kihon and kumite with Ken sensei.
-The second session we focussed on the brown belt kata - bassai dai, jion and kanku dai.
+The second session we focused on the brown belt kata - bassai dai, jion and kanku dai.